鶹ýӳ

 PSFA 350: International Studies

-In Journalism and Media Studies, returning participant Mei Zhong is continuing COIL work in PSFA 350: Introduction to International Studies during Spring 2026.
-Her current partnerships include collaborators at the Tokyo University of Foreign Studies and Universidad de la Salle, while her broader COIL history includes work with DUOC UC in Chile and UABC Tijuana.
+In Journalism and Media Studies, returning participant Dr. Mei Zhong is continuing COIL work in PSFA 350: Introduction to International Studies during Spring 2026.
+Her current partnerships include collaborators at the Tokyo University of Foreign Studies and Universidad de La Salle, while her broader COIL history includes work with DUOC UC in Chile and UABC Tijuana.
 The project reflects both continuity and expansion in 鶹ýӳ’s international studies offerings, while also documenting practical lessons such as navigating uneven class sizes and time-zone differences, challenges that are common in sustaining global classroom collaboration.

 Eva Nicasio Mercier